JasonMiPerez/canonical-polyadic-decomposition/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the LICENSE(LICENSE)
+See the [LICENSE](LICENSE) file for details.